SoftwareGuy/ENet-CSharp/README.md

 The native C library code (although condensed) included in both this fork and upstream uses is located [here](https://github.com/lsalzman/enet).

 ### Why another fork?
 This fork started since *nxrighthere*'s repository was originally archived, disabling the ability to report issues and submit pull requests.
-He also blacklisted numerous developers over petty things, which is a story for another day.

 Due to this, I forked his repository manually and this is the result.
 As a result, developers can ask questions about Enet, get answers and submit pull requests to improve the implementation.

-Please note that while upstream may have a *newer* version number compared to this fork, upstream Enet native commits will be cherry picked.
-So you'll get best of both worlds.
+This repository might not always have the latest version of the implementation from upstream, as careful integration of fork-specific features needs to be taken.
+However, I will try to keep it in sync with upstream as much as possible.

 ## Native Library Features

+- Enhanced debugging functionality, including piping messages to console or log file (default behaviour)
 - Lightweight and straightforward
 - Low resource consumption
 - Dual-stack IPv4/IPv6 support